namm0407/real-time-object-detector-with-VLM/README.md

 chatbot: Qwen-VL (it will only answer questions about the image & if there is some words mispelled the chatbot will guess what the user is trying to ask)

+limitations: can only detect object of single words.
+No specific objects

 #### functions
 Pro: high speed in movement, color detected, high accuracy
 Cons: can only ask for specific object of the different colors (e.g. red cup, black cup)